-The biggest change is to text ads for search and display, which now have an additional 50 characters to work with.
+The biggest change with expanded text ads for search is that they have an additional 50 characters to work with.
 There are now two headlines and extra longer descriptions.
 In fact, they are now about what you’d find in a Tweet.
 With the new format, you go from having a 25-character headline to having two headlines that are 30 characters each.

 With the two headlines, that can run concurrently on a line, the new ads look similar to organic listings, which is probably no coincidence.
 Yet, they can also run on top of one another so while you might be tempted to make the two headlines run as one sentence, that might not always look right.

 The additional text offers a number of new opportunities for advertisers.
 I for one, have always found it limiting to keep within the character limits of the old AdWords ads.
 Yet, don’t just add text for the sake of filling out the character limit.
 It’s better to tighten the ads and focus on the important elements of your offer or service.
 As in the past, if the keywords they use in their search are in the ads, then they will be bolded.